ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 - Exploitation
 - Post-exploitation

-I've omitted the pre-engagement, lateral movement, proof-of-concept, and post-engagement stages because they don't seem to be relevant or applicable.
+I've omitted the pre-engagement, lateral movement, proof-of-concept, and post-engagement stages because they don't seem to be relevant nor applicable.

 ## Information gathering